Special features Built Environment

 This ‘demonstrating’ is done in a portfolio – a purposeful collection of student work that clearly reflects the student’s personal, professional and graduation profile.
 The portfolio is a perfect tool for you, your lecturers and your mentor to monitor your academic progress and plan the next steps necessary for your development.

 Project work will be a frequent activity during your Built Environment studies.
 Based on assignments received from the industry, students (in groups) create concrete plans.
 These assignments can be complex, because of the many different parties and interests involved.
 Just think of municipal authorities, property developers, societal organisations and – last but not least – local residents.
-Together with these parties you will work on the assignment for one term or semester in a learning community.
+For these parties you will work on the assignment over a longer period (maximum one semester) in a learning community.

 - Learning community